siyengar/quic-url/draft-subodh-quic-httpqs.md

 For the browser security model `httpqs` schemes should be treated the same as `https` URLs for same origin checks.

+CDNs SHOULD have mitigations in place for Denial of Service attacks where attacking QUIC would take down the QUIC server as well.

 --- back